← Tools

 • Cache control — expiration times

-• Scheduling — future event planning
+• Scheduling — future event planning.
+Hash event IDs with the Hash Generator.

 Key Facts